-are conferred on all individuals within the unit.
+Regarding point 4, Alesina and Spolaore (1997) do not impose the practical unanimity criterion, which makes their conclusions problematic in terms of the criteria discussed above.
+Alesina and Spolaore (1997:1035) apply a majority decision making model which does not assure Pareto optimality.
+Although they can assure that the aggregate outcome confers net benefits on the majority of individuals within that unit, they cannot assure that net benefits are conferred on all individuals within the unit.
 This means that disgruntled individuals have nowhere to go in Alesina and Spolaore's (1997) approach, and must accept the tyranny of the majority discussed in section 2.
 Alesina and Spolaore's (1997) approach stands in stark contrast to the approach in this article, which indeed allows each disgruntled individual somewhere to go through individual decisionmaking.

 Assuming majority voting and violating Pareto optimality, Alesina and Spolaore (1997) find that democratization leads to secessions which, together with international economic integration, imply inefficiently many countries.
 Such a result is quite common when majority voting is assumed.
 Alesina and Spolaore (2003) correctly "argue that the optimal size of a country is determined by a cost-benefit trade-off between the benefits of size and the costs of heterogeneity."
-A variety of other factors also play a role.
+49 A variety of other factors also play a role.
 Casella (2001b:83) argues that "the optimal number of jurisdictions is unique and increases with market size."
 Bolton and Roland (1997:1057) find that "separation occurs in equilibrium" "when income distributions vary across regions and the efficiency gains from unification are small."
 Also, they find that "all incentives for separation disappear" "when all factors of production are perfectly mobile."
 One deficiency of Bolton and Roland's (1997:1057) result is the assumption that welfare is maximized through majority voting which means that the median voter's tax preferences are satisfied.
 In the absence of unanimity there is no guarantee that this is the case, as shown by Wicksell (1896) and Buchanan and Tullock (1962).
-46 When other decision making models are applied, such as the one in this article, a different conclusion is reached.
-It is quite possible that democratization leads to a large number of countries, but this number is not necessarily inefficient, and the question is also inefficient for whom.
+50 When other decision making models are applied, such as the one in this article, a different conclusion is reached.
+It is quite possible that democratization leads to a large number of countries, but this number is not necessarily inefficient, and the question is also; inefficient for whom.
 From the individual's point of view, the alternative constitutional model leads to a number of countries that is reasonably efficient.
 Results of these and similar kinds will continue to emerge from this literature, generating a web of models.
-To allow for analytical tractability and
+To allow for analytical tractability and sufficiently specific results, restrictive or specialized assumptions typically have to be made, often combined with a narrow focus.
+As Levins (1966,1985) suggests with respect to model building, "truth is the intersection of multiple lies."
+Care should be exercised when drawing conclusions from the specialized models that emerge.
+This article avoids both specialized assumptions and a narrow focus.

-&lt;sup>45 More specifically, "in a large country, per capita costs may be low, but the heterogeneous preferences of a large population make it hard to deliver services and formulate policy.
+49 More specifically, "in a large country, per capita costs may be low, but the heterogeneous preferences of a large population make it hard to deliver services and formulate policy.
 Smaller countries may find it easier to respond to citizen preferences in a democratic way."